liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

 <a name="4300"></a>
 ####  · "Missing or bad data: Alpha Orbital Energies" when opening chk or fchk files with GaussView :hourglass_flowing_sand:
 #
+### Other common entry-level questions
 <a name="4400"></a>
-### Other common entry-level questions
 ####  · “How long will this calculation takes?” :hourglass_flowing_sand:
 #
 <a name="4500"></a>
-####  · How to generate an inital guess for transition state geometry optimization with flexiable scan :hourglass_flowing_sand:
+####  · How to generate an initial guess for transition state geometry optimization with flexible scan :hourglass_flowing_sand:
 #
 <a name="4600"></a>
 ####  · “How to put a charge / electron on this atom / fragment?" :hourglass_flowing_sand: